Mark Verheijen

 Research Focus

-In recent years an intriguing representation of the synapse has emerged in which astrocytes and neuronal synaptic elements function together as active partners in the modulation of synaptic transmission.
-This new view promises to advance our understanding and to deliver treatments of human brain disorders.
-We therefore aim to address the role of perisynaptic astrocyte molecules in learning and memory, and to translate our findings on the diseased tripartite synapse in preclinical disease models, e.g. Alzheimer Disease, mild cognitive impairment, (MCI) and post-traumatic stress disorders (PTSD).
+In recent years, an intriguing model of the synapse has emerged in which astrocytes and neuronal synaptic elements function as active partners in modulating synaptic transmission.
+This “tripartite synapse” view promises to advance our understanding of the molecular and cellular processes underlying memory.
+We contribute to this field by addressing the role of perisynaptic astrocyte molecules in learning and memory.
+Our approach integrates expertise in ultrastructural imaging (EM, confocal microscopy), molecular analysis (transcriptomics, proteomics), and in vivo manipulations (transgenic mice, viral targeting) of glial cells.

 Key publications